neufieldrobotics/spinnaker_sdk_camera_driver/README.md

   Specified as [fx  0 cx 0 fy cy 0  0  1]
 * ~projection_coeffs (array of arrays)
   Projection coefficients of all the cameras in the array.
 Must match the number of cam_ids provided.
-  For Monocular camera case, projection_coeffs if not set, intrinsic_coeff will be used to set P[1:3,1:3]=K
+  For case of Monocular camera, if projection_coeffs is not set, intrinsic_coeff will be used to set, P[1:3,1:3]=K
 * ~rectification_coeffs (array of arrays)
   Rectification coefficients of all the cameras in the array.
 Must match the number of cam_ids provided.